EmTeaZy/LoLQueueAssist/README.md

 Download the latest .exe from [Release](https://github.com/ahtishamdilawar/LoLQueueAssist/releases/latest)

-Chose Run Anyway for error if you want to run the executable or you can build the code yourself!
+Choose Run Anyway for error if you want to run the executable or you can build the code yourself!

 -If you build it yourself wait a bit after running it first time as it will take some time to download icons from Data Dragon API